 As for MATSIM!
 In 2012 they were outrageously overambitious and greedy and got slapped down so they never even put in their application.
 No lessons learned because they are back with this one.
 A VERY greedy application which according to the Housing consultee response is in the hands of the District Valuer now for assessment of their claim that they cannot afford to include affordable housing (of the 188 flats, just 10 rentals and 9 shared ownerships are now grudgingly suggested, but not identifying which of the undersized or appropriately sized they would give).
 Be clear.
 MATSIM own the shed part of the city block which could not have cost them very much, frankly.
 So…..

-NB: The first post on this up to 17 storeys block of 188 flats, offices and retail application (with guideline site photos and some updating to it a couple of times) can be accessed by clicking on this link
+NB: The first post on this (up-to 17 storeys blocks of 188 flats, offices and retail) planning application (with guideline site photos and some updating to it a couple of times) can be accessed by clicking on this link